ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

   Also, you can use Netlify which is [totally free for 100GB network](https://www.netlify.com/tos/) traffic monthly and 1TB traffic for paid accounts.

-  As an example of how much is it, **this blog is hosted on Netlify** and each page weight almost 800kb, so I can have around **100.000 visits/month for free.**
+  As an example of how much it is, **this blog is hosted on Netlify** and each page is almost 800kb, so I can have around **100.000 visits/month for free.**

   ## And please DON'T USE gzip compression